Yiannis128/Yiannis128/articles/godot-asteroids-04.md

 the `add_sibling` method.

 The `get_new_asteroid_position` method is perhaps the most difficult to understand due to its heavy use of vector maths.
-It begins by assigning size the value obtained by calling `get_viewport().size`, `size` is a variable that belongs to a `Viewport` object obtained by calling `get_viewport()`.
+It begins by assigning `size`, the value obtained by calling `get_viewport().size`, `size` is a variable that belongs to a `Viewport` object obtained by calling `get_viewport()`.
 This represents the width and height of the window.
 The idea is to select a position outside of the viewport.
 The value returned by the function `randf_range` is assigned to `rand_ang`, this function will return a random value in the range of `0` and `2π` (`π` is being represented by PI in GDScript).
 This will represent a random direction to spawn the asteroid in.
-The center of the viewport, that is, the center of the screen is assigned to center.
+The center of the viewport, that is, the center of the screen is assigned to `center`.

 Then the spawn location is obtained through two steps.
 Firstly, the `spawn_offset` is calculated which is the direction from the center of the